jarmirs/jarmirs.github.io/README.md

 # jarmirs.github.io
 Portfolio Personal Page
-This is a showcase of all my work and projects.
+This is a showcase of all my work and projects, it also includes my contact information.